13588112254/littlefs/DESIGN.md

 Lets say that our COW structure doesn't copy after a single write, but instead copies after n writes.
 This doesn't change most COW properties (assuming you can write atomically!), but what it does do is prevents the upward motion of wear.
-This sort of copy-on-bounded-writes (COBW) still focuses wear, but at each level we divide the propogation of wear by n.
+This sort of copy-on-bounded-writes (CObW) still focuses wear, but at each level we divide the propogation of wear by n.
 With a sufficiently large n (> branching factor) wear propogation is no longer a problem.